We are going to change type

 We another problem with the links because in the API they include the wordpress domain: https://test.frontity.io/wp-json/wp/v2/posts

-When devs use that .link property to populate their links, it shows the wrong url:
+property to populate their links, it shows the wrong url:

-It works because we are ignoring that domain in actions.router.set(), but they should be fixed.
+It works because we are ignoring that domain in actions.router.set()

 Possible solutions:

-1. Change the WP domain for the state.frontity.url domain.
+- Change the WP domain for the

 I’ve opened a bug:

 I see.
 Uhm, I prefer to transform links into paths as we are using paths more often than links.
-And also populate function wouldn’t need to check any property outside state.source (this is the object it receives as argument).
+And also populate

-About 404's, one thing we could do is to move is404 property inside each page.
+'s, one thing we could do is to move is404

-Right now, is404 property is being set by fetch action.
-In order to be consistent, if archive handlers must set this property for not-found pages, then fetch action should not set this property at all, and so, only handlers should be responsible to set this value.
+action should not set this property at all, and so, only handlers should be responsible to set this value.

-Other option would be to create a data object for each path with pagination (/page/2).
+Other option would be to create a data object for each path with pagination (/page/2

 Regarding the 404 problem I think it would be a good approach to have the very same API for all source.get source.fetch and router.set.
 So yes, I would do as separate data entry for each page.

-That’s one of the options I was thinking. :thinking:
+That’s one of the options I was thinking.

 If we decide to maintain the same API as you mentioned before, the way you access archive pages would be: